RallyHereInteractive/game-host-adapter/player_stats_overrides.md

 -rhsicpollurl

 Set the URLs used for connecting to SIC.
 Normally these are derived from the rally here url, but in cases where that's not correct you can override them.

+-rhsichostnamequerylocal=yes/no queries the hostname from the local machine

+-rhsicappendhostnametolabels=yes/no appends the hostname to the every metric labels.
+This allows you to use the locally derived hostname in the labels